vercel/pkg/readme.md

 * Put your assets inside the executable to make it even more portable
 * Test your app against new Node.js version without installing it

-## Install
+## Usage

 ```
 npm install -g pkg
 ```

-## CLI usage

-Run `pkg --help` without arguments to see list of options.
+After installing it, run `pkg --help` without arguments to see list of options.

 The entrypoint of your project is a mandatory CLI argument.
 It may be:

 * Path to entry file.
 Suppose it is `/path/app.js`, then packaged app will work the same way as `node /path/app.js`